JwillSDP/NOTES_Dev_work/Next JS Coding/Firebase Auth/Firebase Context Auth.md

 };

 ```
-## Base Code for Implementation of useContext.
->  - Import react and "use client"
->  - Create context in the AuthContext variable
->  - Create Context Provider
->  - Pass Children components
->  - Export Provider and useContext

 <br/>
+## Get User Auth from google
+>  - import onAuthStateChanged from firebase/auth
+>  - set change to user state

 ```jsx
 "use client";